Entanglement measures and non-equilibrium dynamics of quantum many-body systems: a path integral approach: General formalism

 \section{General formalism}

 In this section, we provide a path-integral based formalism for computing the matrix elements of a many-body density matrix between two arbitrary coherent states.
-This is done in Sec.\ \ref{genform1} and is followed by its application for computing Von-Neumann and Renyi entanglement entropies and entanglement negativity in Sec.\ \ref{genform2}.
+This is done in Sec.\ \ref{genform1} and is followed by its application for computing von Neumann and R\'enyi entanglement entropies and entanglement negativity in Sec.\ \ref{genform2}.
 The use of this formalism for out-of-equilibrium systems is charted out in Sec.\ \ref{noneq}.